Iceland: Reformation and the Early Modern period

 In the 17th and 18th centuries, Denmark imposed harsh trade restrictions on Iceland.
 Natural disasters, including volcanic eruptions and disease, contributed to a decreasing population.
-In the summer of 1627, Barbary Pirates committed the events known locally as the Turkish Abductions, in which hundreds of residents were taken into slavery in North Africa and dozens killed; this was the only invasion in Icelandic history to have casualties.
+In the summer of 1627, Barbary Pirates committed the events known locally as the Turkish Abductions, in which hundreds of residents were taken into slavery in North Africa and dozens killed; this was the only invasion in Icelandic history to have caused casualties.
 The 1707–08 Iceland smallpox epidemic is estimated to have killed a quarter to a third of the population.
 In 1783 the Laki volcano erupted, with devastating effects.
 In the years following the eruption, known as the Mist Hardships (Móðuharðindin), over half of all livestock in the country died.
 Around a quarter of the population starved to death in the ensuing famine.

 1814–1918: independence movement

-After the Napoleonic Wars in 1814, Denmark-Norway broke up into two separate kingdoms via the Treaty of Kiel, but Iceland remained a Danish dependency.
+After the Napoleonic Wars in 1814, Denmark-Norway broke up into two separate kingdoms under the Treaty of Kiel, but Iceland remained a Danish dependency.
 Throughout the 19th century, the country's climate continued to grow colder, resulting in mass emigration to the New World, particularly to the region of Gimli, Manitoba in Canada, which was sometimes referred to as New Iceland.
 About 15,000 people emigrated out of a total population of 70,000.

 A national consciousness arose in the first half of the 19th century, inspired by romantic and nationalist ideas from mainland Europe.
 An Icelandic independence movement took shape in the 1850s under the leadership of Jón Sigurðsson, based on the burgeoning Icelandic nationalism inspired by the Fjölnismenn and other Danish-educated Icelandic intellectuals.
-In 1874, poet and clergyman Matthías Jochumsson wrote the lyrics of "Lofsöngur," which became the Icelandic national anthem.
+In 1874, poet and clergyman Matthías Jochumsson wrote the lyrics of "Lofsöngur", which became the Icelandic national anthem.
 Composer Sveinbjörn Sveinbjörnsson wrote the music.

 In 1874, Denmark granted Iceland a constitution and limited home rule.
 That was expanded in 1904, and Hannes Hafstein served as the first Minister for Iceland in the Danish cabinet.